Terms & Conditions

 Trip Credit Policy

-1. All trip credits are valid for a maximum period of two years (until the end of the year) from the date of accrual.
+All trip credits are valid for a maximum period of two years (until the end of the calendar year) from the date of accrual.

-3. Credits must be designated to be applied toward a trip at the time of accrual.
+Credits must be designated for use on a trip at the time of accrual.

 Personal Risks